Have You Been Abused? Seek Legal Help Regarding Your Immigration Status

 If you have been abused by your spouse or family member who is a citizen or permanent resident of the United States, you may qualify to file for and obtain citizenship.
 The Violence Against Women Act aims to assist men, women, and children who are living with an abusive spouse or family member and need to obtain citizenship in order to escape their dangerous situation.
 Take action to secure the safety of yourself and your family and seek legal help filing your VAWA petition.

 At the Law Office of Deana Balahtsis, our compassionate New York immigration attorney knows how to assist you.
-We have 19 years of experience with complex immigration cases and are confident that we can help you take the necessary legal steps to seek independence.
+We have 20+ years of experience with complex immigration cases and are confident that we can help you take the necessary legal steps to seek independence.

 According to the U.S. Citizenship and Immigration Services, the Violence Against Women Act, or VAWA, is a provision in the Immigration and Nationality Act that specifically addresses the concerns of spouses, parents, and children of permanent U.S. residents or citizens.
 Under VAWA, an abused spouse, child, or parent can file an immigrant visa petition for themselves without the abuser’s knowledge.
 The goal of this is to allow the victims of abuse to seek independence from their abuser so that they can better seek safety.

 Spouses, parents, and children who were or are currently abused by their citizen or permanent resident are eligible.
 Despite the name of the VAWA, both men and women are protected.

 In order to pursue an immigrant visa under the rights stated in the VAWA, you must complete the Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant and file the form with the Vermont Service Center.
 If you submit your petition and meet all requirements, you will receive a Prima Facie Determination Notice.